 The inflammasome is basically a multiprotein, high molecular weight complex which leads to activation of inflammatory caspases and cytokines of the interleukin-1 family.
 Inflammasomes act as immune guardians of the cytosol, which in turn act as a watch guard by identification of intracellular pathogens with the help of PAMPs.
 Multiprotein inflammasome complexes are formed due to activation of some ALRs and NLRs which provide a platform for cleavage and activation of caspase-1.

 The actions of inflammasomes have been implicated in an immediate inflammatory response, both physiological and pathological.
 The cells of the innate immune system secrete mature forms of caspase-1 and interleukin-1β (IL-1β) which is characteristic of the activation of the inflammasome.

 Sensor proteins containing various inflammasomes have been described, those being NLRP1 (NALP1), NLRP3 (NALP3), IPAF (NLRC4), NLRP6 (NALP6), NLRP12 (NALP12), RIG-I and AIM-2 (absent in melanoma 2).
-Asc (apoptosis-associated speck-like protein), an adapter protein is necessary in most of the inflammasomes for the purpose of recruitment of caspase-1 to inflammasome complex.
+Asc (apoptosis-associated speck-like protein), an adapter protein, is necessary for most of the inflammasomes for the purpose of recruitment of caspase-1 to inflammasome complex.

 There is cleavage and activation of caspase-1 when there is binding to the inflammasome.
-Thus, its different targets are cleaved which leads to maturation and secretion of pro-inflammatory IL-1β.
+Thus, its different targets are cleaved which lead to maturation and secretion of pro-inflammatory IL-1β.

 Activation of inflammasomes can take place due to several different signals like bacteria and microbial toxins, xeno-compounds, cytoplasmic pathogen-associated molecular patterns (PAMPs) and/or endogenous danger signals (DAMPs).